Jakobthompson15/whitebrdmarketingscan/replit.md

 ## Overview

-HomeServicePro Scanner is a competitor intelligence and marketing analysis platform specifically designed for home service businesses (HVAC, plumbing, roofing, pest control, electrical, landscaping, etc.).
-The platform analyzes service-specific keywords, urgency indicators, trust signals, service area coverage, and seasonal patterns to provide comprehensive competitor intelligence for local home service providers.
+Whitebrd Pro Scanner is an AI-powered competitor intelligence and marketing analysis platform specifically designed for home service businesses (HVAC, plumbing, roofing, pest control, electrical, landscaping, etc.).
+The platform combines real business data from Google Places API with advanced AI analysis to provide strategic insights, market positioning recommendations, and actionable business intelligence for local home service providers.

 The application is built as a full-stack web application with a React frontend, Express.js backend, and PostgreSQL database.
-It leverages the Google Places API to gather public business data and provides real-time competitor analysis with streaming progress updates.
+It leverages the Google Places API to gather authentic business data and OpenAI's GPT-4o to generate comprehensive strategic analysis with real-time competitor intelligence and streaming progress updates.

 ## User Preferences